emacs-helm/helm-dictionary/README.md

 ## Usage

-Use the command `helm-dictionary` to start a search.
-Since the grep tool is used to perform the search, you can use regular expressions.
+Use the command `helm-dictionary` to start a new search.
+Alternatively, you can use `helm-dictionary-word-at-point` to search the word under the cursor.
+Since the grep tool is used to perform the searches, you can also use regular expressions.

 There are two actions available: insert the currently selected term in language 1 or language 2 at point, i.e., the cursor position at which `helm-dictionary` was called.